FizaSH7/FizaChini7/README.md

  <h3 align="center">A passionate frontend developer from Bangladesh❤️❤️</h3>

-- 🔭 I’m currently working on web development.
+- 🔭 I’m currently working on web designer.
 - 🌱 I’m currently learning Javascript.
 - 👯 I’m looking to collaborate with other developers.
 - 💬 Ask me about font-end development.